pearcej/complex/_sources/CellularAutomatons/ASimpleCA.rst

 As a trivial example, consider a cellular automaton (CA) with a single cell.
 The state of the cell during time step :math:`i` is an integer, :math:`x_i`.
 As an initial condition, suppose :math:`x0 = 0`.

 Now all we need is a rule.
-Arbitrarily, I’ll pick :math:`x_{i+1} = x_i + 1`, which says that during each time step, the state of the CA gets incremented by 1.
+Arbitrarily, we will pick :math:`x_{i+1} = x_i + 1`, which says that during each time step, the state of the CA gets incremented by 1.
 So this CA performs a simple calculation: it counts.

 But this CA is atypical; normally the number of possible states is finite.
 As an example, suppose a cell can only have one of two states, 0 or 1.
 For a 2-state CA, we could write a rule like :math:`x_{i+1} = (x_i + 1) \% 2`, where % is the remainder (or modulus) operator.